-The other 100 positions would have to be earned, as set of standards and criteria were laid down and every 18 months a dedicated Lt Commander from the Royal Navy will visit for perform a formal inspection of our Group to make sure it upholds these standards.
+The other 100 positions would have to be earned, as set of standards and criteria were laid down and every 18 months a dedicated Lt Commander from the Royal Navy would visit to perform a formal inspection of each RN Sea Scout Group to make sure it upholds these standards.

 In the late 1990’s a small group of experienced Sea Scout leaders from across the country came up with an idea, if we could book training vessels as individual groups then why don’t we book them as a whole.
 So was born the HMS Bristol Summer Camp.

-They use the sailing center to organize kayaking, sailing power boating, day trips and many other activities.
+They use the sailing centre to organise kayaking, sailing power boating, day trips and many other activities.
 Everything is organized and run by the leaders who attend.
 During the week the scouts live as naval personnel in mess decks, marching to breakfast and following the watch timetables.
-It is a fantastic experience and is available to any RN Sea Scout over the age of 12.
+It is a fantastic experience and is available to any RN Sea Scout over the age of twelve.

 Since the success of the summer camp we now also have Soccer Sixes held at HMS Bristol in September, Explorer Camp on HMS Bristol in October and the swimming gala held at HMS Raleigh in January, as well as access to leader training weekends.

-As a RN accredited Sea Scout Group, we have enjoy the following benefits:
+As a RN accredited Sea Scout Group, we enjoy the following benefits: